When and How to use Antique Glaze or Dark Wax on your Painted Furniture

 how-to-antique-painted-furniture-glaze-dark-wax

 Fusion offers both an already-tinted Antiquing Glaze, as well as a Clear Glaze.
-With the Clear Glaze, you can mix in a little bit of any other paint color to create a custom-colored glaze.

 how-to-antique-painted-furniture-glaze-dark-wax